COLFAX —Lounging on a tiny couch, in a tiny living room, wearing a TinyFest Midwest T-shirt, Darren Mike knows a thing or two about tiny homes.

 Mike and his wife Melody recently sold their 2,800 square foot home between Omaha and Lincoln, Neb. to live in two, 200 square foot trailers with their four kids and dog.
 The tiny homes sat parallel to each other attached by a deck.
 How did it work with so many people in such tight quarters?

 “It was awesome,” he said.
 “We lived there just long enough to catch zoning’s attention and we ended up getting kicked off the land we were living on.
 So we have this beautiful tiny house that’s in storage.”

 With his day job as a digital project manager researcher with Berkshire Hathaway Media, Mike and his family traveled to Colfax over the weekend to give a lecture on simplifying your environment and “living tiny” at TinyFest Midwest, a festival and exhibition for all things tiny house.

-Mike hopes he and his family can one day change attitudes and regulations in Saunders County, Neb. to return to living there.
+Mike hopes he and his family can one day change attitudes and regulations in Saunders County, Neb., to return with their tiny house.